 After investigation, research, and analysis, the working group assigns a relative weight to projects.
 Projects are weighed against others in the same sub-program with consideration of the following typologies: projects that are urgent, high-priority that should be undertaken if possible; high-priority projects that should be done if funding becomes available; worthwhile projects to be considered if funding becomes available; and desirable, but not essential, low-priority projects.
 To understand the continuum of need, an "urgent, high-priority" request might be repairing a broken water main; a "desirable, but not essential" request might be a new floral garden.
 Part of this process also includes examining the distribution of past and proposed projects and funds across the District relative to the geographic, legislative, and demographic characteristics of the City.

 The total estimated cost of the Capital Plan and its individual projects must be within the anticipated available funds.
 This places limits on the number of projects that can be addressed in a given year.
 The five year term of the District's Plan allows the District to maintain long term fiscal health, lend stability to capital investment planning, meet longer term goals and objectives, establish meaningful timeliness for projects, and make clear to the public the District's future investment intentions.
 The working group's recommendation to the General Superintendent must stay within the financial constraints.

-The 2012-2016 Capital Plan presents projects planned for the next five years with total anticipated available funds of over $290 million dollars.
-The following pages illustrate the expected sources and uses of capital plan funds and their geographic and programmatic distribution.
+The 2013-2017 Capital Plan presents projects planned for the next five years with total anticipated available funds of over $250 million dollars.
+The following pages illustrate the expected sources and uses of capital plan funds and their programmatic distribution.
 As well, this document offers project descriptions, expected timeliness, and examples of recent projects.
 This document is now available for download.